neear0/cobweb/README.md

 🕸️ Cobweb – SSH Honeypot in C++

 Cobweb is a modular SSH honeypot written in pure C++ (no Python bloat) designed to silently lure and log unauthorized SSH access attempts.
-It's ideal for cybersecurity research, threat intelligence, or just catching curious scanners.
+It's ideal for bored people lol.

 Built from scratch in C++ for full transparency and performance